Getting Started As A New Landlord

 The hard work is done.
 You’ve meticulously cleaned, repaired, renovated, painted, and maybe even invested in technology for your property.
 Now you’re ready for the finishing touch—staging your property.

 Your new applicants will likely want to tour the property before signing a lease.
 Prepare your property for showings by carefully placing furniture and paying attention to subtle appeals like scents and lighting.
+Your real estate agent can assist you with these tasks to ensure your property is as appealing as possible.

 Here are a few tips for staging rental properties: